jdtsmith/ultra-scroll/README.md

 emacs-mac's own builtin `mac-mwheel-scroll`
-This venerable code was introduced with [emacs-mac](https://bitbucket.org/mituharu/emacs-mac/) more than a decade ago, and was the first to provide smooth scrolling in emacs.
+This venerable code was introduced with [emacs-mac](https://bitbucket.org/mituharu/emacs-mac/) more than a decade ago, and was the first to provide smooth scrolling in any version of emacs.

 `pixel-scroll-precision-mode`
 A fast pixel scrolling by Po Lu, built in to Emacs as of v29.1 (see